maximemalpicaNight/datametrics-dashboard-training/onboarding-week/docs/exercises/EXERCISE-02-TEAM-MANAGEMENT.md

 **Key Concepts to Understand:**
 - What is a controlled component?

+A controlled component allows you to manage the value of an input in React State.
+So if the user types in the input you need to use onChange to modify the value.

 - How to manage form state with useState?

+<input value={team} onChange={(e) => setTeam(e.target.value)} />

 - When to validate: onChange vs onBlur vs onSubmit?

+You must validate data with onSubmit.
+Once the client clicks the Submit button, you can process the input values in a handleSubmit function for example and verify each input and display an error in the UI if the input is not valid.

 ### 5. User Experience Patterns (25-35 min)
 **Why:** Good UX separates junior from senior developers.